mariusndini/scrape-azure-public-ips/readme.md

 #### Error Prone
 Step 1 assumes that the URL to the MS Azure envrionment will not change - with web pages this is never a guarentee.

 Step 2 assumes that the ID object for the URL will be <b>#c50ef285-c6ea-c240-3cc4-6c9d27067d6c</b>, this is not guarenteed.
 In fact it is almost certain when MS updates the website this will have a new ID.

 Step 3 is same as step 2

 In short - <b>anytime</b> there is an update or a change to this website there is a near 100% chance that the above script will need be updated.

 ### Saving IPs to Snowflake
 With the code above we can add Snowflake into the mix and by doing so we can save the JSON output into a Snowflake variant table to write a stored procedure to iterate thru the IPs and white list the ones we are interested in.

+Following this process also offers the advantage that should the Javascript fail to retrieve the JSON IP values - they may be manually inserted into Snowflake and the process can continue.

 ```javascript
 const rp = require('request-promise');